 There are plenty of things to do and see in the region of Elios-Pronnoi.

 Between Skala and Katelios you will find the beaches of Kaminia and Mounda where the famous turtles caretta caretta lay their eggs.
-Also drop in on the glorious Koroni Beach.
+Also drop in on the glorious Koroni Beach and stop for refreshments at Sesto Bar and watch the glorious sunset .
 At Kaminia beach you can visit the remains of the old ceramic kilns (Kefala’s Kiln), and at Skala there is a wonderfully preserved mosaic floor at the Roman Villa.
 Try not to miss the impressive Church of Panagia (Virgin Mary) Lagouvarda at the little village of Markopoulos – every year, from around the 6th until the 15th of August, a mystical phenomenon takes place there as dozens of harmless little snakes fill the Temple of Panagia.
 A few km further you can visit the Zoodochos Pigi (life-giving source) monastery and stream above Arginia where if you are lucky, you can see the wild horses of Ainos that come here to drink water.
 In the region there are several great hiking trails.
 The Monastery of Atros , the oldest on the island, built on the 8th century, is a rare example of monastic architecture offering a breathtaking walk and amazing views of Poros.

 There are many options for accommodation in the region of Elios-Pronnoi too .
 Take a look at my selected villas on the area, below.